 The results of this study suggest that patterns of land-use influence the technical decisions of Oldowan tool makers.
 At Kanjera South, exotic raw materials show a strong bias toward more reduced, complete bifacial and multifacial reduction strategies, as opposed to the more even representation of core reduction strategies among local materials.
 This suggests that the broader pattern of stone tool transport influenced the ways in which Oldowan hominins economized stone.
 The relatively long transport distance, in combination with the lower quality of material available near Kanjera South, may have incentivized the retention of exotic raw materials in areas where lithologies of such quality were less abundant.
 In this light, the high frequency of bifacial and multifacial reduction strategies may have arisen from a need to maximize the amount utility that could be extracted from these cores.
-Similar phenomenon have been documented in later timeframes where hominins more frequently retouched formalized tools when the availability of raw materials was scarce (Clark and Barton, 2017)(Clark and Barton, 2017).
+Similar phenomena have been documented in later timeframes where hominins more frequently retouched formalized tools when the availability of raw materials was scarce (Clark and Barton, 2017).

 The exploitation of multiple flake removal surfaces allows a core to remain active in a toolkit for a longer period of time.
 In addition, flakes removed from the higher quality exotic raw materials have more cutting edge per gram than those made on local materials.
-This evidence may suggest, that Oldowan hominins at Kanjera south adopted technological strategies that facilitated the transport and use of high quality raw materials across long distances.
+This evidence may suggest, that Oldowan hominins at Kanjera south adopted technological strategies that maximized the utility of high quality raw materials across long distances.
 Therefore, this corpus of information may suggest that Oldowan hominins where able to adopt different technical strategies in order to mitigate the changing qualities in available raw materials over large transport distances.
 This pattern of exploitation, in the context of the broader land-use strategy at Kanjera South, provides additional evidence for a high level of planning and foresight in Oldowan hominins.

 While reduction strategies are often considered to be intentionally applied to cores, it is possible that the various core exploitation strategies present within the Kanjera assemblage reflect varying levels of reduction intensity.
-This has been shown to be possible based on controlled experiments by least effort experiments by Toth (1982) and later by Moore and Perston (2016), and Potts (1991)(1992) suggested that this may be the case with cores at Olduvai Gorge.
-This study has explicitly tested for this by directly estimating the amount of mass lost from each core in the assemblage.
-We find that the various core exploitation strategies present at Kanjera South are correlated with reduction intensity – i.e. unifacial cores being the least reduced and multifacial cores being the most reduced.
-This provides further evidence that various diacritic models of exploitation may not be solely the result of the intention to create a specific form.
+This has been shown to be possible based on controlled experiments by least effort experiments by Toth (1982) and later by Moore and Perston (2016).
+Potts (1991) suggested that this also may be the case with cores at Olduvai Gorge by showing how different core types varied according to mass.
+By directly estimating the amount of mass lost from each core in the assemblage, we find further support for this notion as the various core exploitation strategies present at Kanjera South are correlated with reduction intensity.
+The large differences in core exploitation strategies observed between the exotic materials and the local materials at Kanjera South may simply reflect differences in core reduction intensity.
+In some cases, the technological variation within the Oldowan may reflect points on a reduction continuum as opposed to specific strategies.